 |F.A.Q. | Contact Us | Site Map|

-To increase the knowledge of university/college students regarding the traditional meal patterns, staple foods and cooking facilities used in Mexico.
+To increase the knowledge of university/college students about the Chinese culinary art.

 Suggested Background Reading for Presenters

 China is usually divided into culinary regions characterized by flavour and based on climate and the availability of foods.
 (Overhead 2)